zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 This lab walks you through the major features of Essbase 21c and their functionalities across the platform along with Overview of the Essbase 21c Web interface.

-In this lab, the following topics will be covered:
+In this lab, the following topics are covered:

 * Explore the Smart View interface
 * Create Ad Hoc grids